mick26/Node-SendGrid-ejs/README.md

 	- Open browser
 	- check the title is "Send An Email"

-- Test 2: check preview button gets disabled when preview modal is open
+- Test 2: check preview button remains enabled when preview modal is open
 	- Open browser
 	- populate each field of the Form with valid entries
 	- click the preview button to open modal window
-	- check that the preview button gets disabled
+	- check that the preview button does not get disabled